Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsection{Identification}

-We consider the identification of labor supply and rent-sharing elasticities using data before ($t=0$) and after ($t=1$) a shock to the firm's revenue.
-We discuss the case of wage floor constraints, however, similar results would hold for other types of constraints allowed by our framework.
-For convenience, we denote our data using first differences, with $\Delta \ln X = \ln X_1 - \ln X_0$ for some variable $X$.
-We assume that the researcher has access to a binary revenue shifter $Z_j$ as well, the ``demand shock'', so our data are $\{\Delta\ln L_{j}, \Delta\ln W_{j}, \Delta\ln \VA_{j}, Z_j\}_{j\in\J}$.
-We later use $Z_j$ as an instrument in our identification discussion.
+We consider the identification of labor supply and rent-sharing elasticities using wage, employment, and value added data before ($t=0$) and after ($t=1$) a demand shock.
+For convenience, we denote our data using first differences, denoted $\Delta \ln X = \ln X_1 - \ln X_0$ for some $X$.
+We assume that the demand shock is simply a binary revenue shifter $Z_j$, so the data are $\{\Delta\ln L_{j}, \Delta\ln W_{j}, \Delta\ln \VA_{j}, Z_j\}_{j\in\J}$.
+Later, we use $Z_j$ as an instrument in our identification discussion.
+We focus on the case of wage floor constraints, however, similar results would hold for other types of constraints allowed by our framework.

 \paragraph{Target parameters.}

 We define two parameters that we believe are of interest to researchers and policy-makers.
 We define these parameters in terms of counterfactual outcomes without constraints, $\{L_{jt}^*(\Phi,\W=0),W_{jt}^*(\Phi,\W=0)\}_{j\in\J}$ for $t\in\{0,1\}$.
 Then, we denote our counterfactual data as $\{\Delta\ln W^*_{j}, \Delta\ln L^*_{j}, \Delta\ln \VA^*_{j}, Z_j\}_{j\in\J}$.